bolt/docs/docs/extensions/basics/store-visual-assets.md

 Recomendations for your theme screenshots:

-* One (1) screen shot of your theme cropped to 400x270px (or 1.48 aspect ratio).
-Please try to show at minimum the navigation and useful theme elements.
-Please Do Not include any of the browser "chrome" ie: toolbars, scrollbars, statusbar or extensions you may have installed in your browser.
-  * This screenshot would be used on the Marketplace's front page.
 * Be no larger than 1200px wide.
 * show the entirety of the page ( full page screenshot ) and include:
   * Navigation and menus